osisoft/Edge-Data-Store-Docs/content/configuration/general-configuration.md

 ## Parameters

-The following parameters are available for configuring general:
+The following table lists the parameters for general configuration.

 | Parameter             | Required | Type    | Description |
 | ---------             | -------- | ------- | ----------- |